What Is Factoring Finance?

 Most people don’t differentiate between accounts receivable financing and factoring.
 Invoice discounting, invoice financing or receivable factoring often get lumped into the same group too.

 However, the word “financing” references taking out a loan.
 Therefore, in true accounts receivable financing, you’re borrowing money and using your invoices as collateral.
-You’re responsible for collecting from your customers and you’ll pay back your loan with interest in instalments.
+You’re responsible for collecting from your customers and you’ll pay back your loan with interest in installments.
 Because you retain the balance sheet, it’s like any other type of loan—your customers will have no way of knowing you’re leveraging it unless you tell them.

 When the term includes the word “factoring,” you’re not borrowing money or taking out a loan.
 You’re essentially selling your invoices to factoring providers at a discount rate.
-The factoring company is responsible for collecting from your customers and you have no debt to pay back.
+The factoring company is responsible for collecting from your customers, and you have no debt to pay back.
 Customers are therefore aware when you’re working with a factoring company, but because it’s quite common and factoring companies often make it easier to pay, it’s usually seen as a positive thing.

 Factoring is a debt-free solution because your customers are the ones who pay the balance, not you.
 However, a true financing arrangement does involve debt, so it’s important to confirm the terms before signing.

-Invoice Factoring vs Invoice Discounting
+Invoice Factoring vs. Invoice Discounting

 Invoice discounting is similar to factoring, but the biggest difference is in who collects.
 Again, with factoring, your factoring company collects from your customers.
 With discounting, you’re responsible for getting the payments collected, but your customers make their payments into an account that’s managed by your discounting company.